View Ilene Feldman's Obituary on detroitnews.com and share memories

 Ilene enjoyed bowling and meeting with friends.
 Ilene also participated as a member of the Jewish War Veterans, and also served as a Captain with the City of Southfield Emergency Management Auxiliary police.

 Ilene departed this life on July 12th, 2019.
-Ilene was preceeded in death by her Brother Robert Kaufman.
+Ilene was preceded in death by her brother Robert Kaufman.

 Ilene will be greatly missed and forever loved.
 May she rest in peace.